vippsas/vipps-invoice-api/vipps-invoice-api.md

 [`GET:/invoices`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/List_Invoices_v1).

-If a user approves an invoice, the payment provider has to mark this individual invoice as processed so that the invoice is not displayed as an open invoice in other services.
+If a user approves an invoice, the payment provider has to mark this individual invoice as `approved` so that the invoice is not displayed as an open invoice in other services.

 ## Debt collection

-All invoices contain information about the _invoice type_, i.e. whether it is a regular invoice, reminder or other.
+All invoices contain information about the _invoice type_, i.e. whether it is a regular invoice, a reminder or other.
 This enables payment providers to filter the allowed payment methods according to Norwegian debt collection laws.

 # Invoice states